ibm-ecosystem-engineering/Watson-NLP/Dash-App-GRPC/readme.md

 ```
 This results in an image named `dash-app-grpc:latest`.

-## Run

 ### 4. Run with Docker
 In this section, we give the steps to run your application front-end locally using Docker.
+If you instead want to run it on your Kubernetes or OpenShift cluster, skip ahead to the next step.

+#### Enable port forwarding

 If your model service is running on a Kubernetes or OpenShift cluster, then first enable port forwarding.
 In Kubernetes:
 ```